ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

 Triggers can be *fired* (activated) by using a dictionary of key-value pairs.
 Sometimes this dictionary is referred to as the *event*.
 As with actions, each firing of a trigger results in an activation ID.

 Triggers can be explicitly fired by a user or fired on behalf of a user by an external event source.
 A *feed* is a convenient way to configure an external event source to fire trigger events that can be consumed by {{site.data.keyword.openwhisk_short}}.
-Examples of feeds include the following:
+Refer to the following example feeds:
 - Cloudant data change feed that fires a trigger event each time a document in a database is added or modified.
 - A Git feed that fires a trigger event for every commit to a Git repository.

 ## Using rules
 {: #openwhisk_rules_use}

-A rule associates one trigger with one action, with every firing of the trigger causing the corresponding action to be invoked with the trigger event as input.
+A rule associates one trigger with one action, with every firing of the trigger that causes the corresponding action to be invoked with the trigger event as input.

 With the appropriate set of rules, it's possible for a single trigger event to invoke multiple actions, or for an action to be invoked as a response to events from multiple triggers.

 For example, consider a system with the following actions:
-- `classifyImage` action that detects the objects in an image and classifies them.
+- `classifyImage` - An action that detects the objects in an image and classifies them.
-- `thumbnailImage` action that creates a thumbnail version of an image.
+- `thumbnailImage` - An action that creates a thumbnail version of an image.

-Also, suppose that there are two event sources that are firing the following triggers:
+Also, suppose that two event sources are firing the following triggers:
-- `newTweet` trigger that is fired when a new tweet is posted.
+- `newTweet` - A trigger that is fired when a new tweet is posted.
-- `imageUpload` trigger that is fired when an image is uploaded to a website.
+- `imageUpload` - A trigger that is fired when an image is uploaded to a website.

 You can set up rules so that a single trigger event invokes multiple actions, and have multiple triggers invoke the same action:
 - `newTweet -> classifyImage` rule.
 - `imageUpload -> classifyImage` rule.
 - `imageUpload -> thumbnailImage` rule.

-The three rules establish the following behavior: images in both tweets and uploaded images are classified, uploaded images are classified, and a thumbnail version is generated.
+The three rules establish the following behavior:
+- Images in both tweets are classified.
+- Uploaded images are classified
+- A thumbnail version is generated.

 ## Creating and firing triggers
 {: #openwhisk_triggers_fire}